Nikon’s new mirrorless cameras put another nail in the DSLR’s coffin

 But several camera makers, especially Sony, gradually changed all that.
 Mirrorless models started sporting bigger and bigger imaging chips capable of capturing excellent photos, and gained built-in autofocus sensors that made the cameras at least as fast as DLSRs.
 The true turning point came in October 2013 with Sony’s A7 model.
 It featured the giant “full-frame” image sensor mandatory in true pro cameras.
 And its eyepiece used a crystal-clear OLED screen that rivaled a conventional optical viewfinder.

 Getting a good digital viewfinder was “a big hurdle,” says Nikon senior technical manager, Steve Heiner.
-The new cameras feature “quad-VGA” OLED eyepieces (which by my math is 1280-by-960-pixels, though Nikon won’t confirm).
+The new cameras feature “quad-VGA” OLED eyepieces (which by my math is 1,280-by-960-pixels, though Nikon won’t confirm).
 Heiner says that the cameras focus “as fast as a DSLR if not faster.”
-The Z 7 grabs up to 9 images per second, and the Z 6 (with fewer pixels to process) captures up to 12.
+The Z7 grabs up to 9 images per second, and the Z6 (with fewer pixels to process) captures up to 12.

 The new models’ sensors are built with a technology called backside illumination–an expensive rejiggering of the chip’s wiring that allows more light to reach the pixels, improving image quality in dim conditions.
 Sony’s newish a7R II, offers the same tech.
 This may not be coincidence.
 Sony, a huge maker of imaging sensors for everything from smartphones to Hollywood-strength video cameras, supplies plenty of sensors to other companies.
-Nikon says only that its Z camera sensors were custom made for Nikon, but not by whom.
+Nikon says only that its Z camera sensors were custom-made for Nikon, but not by whom.

-The Z6 and Z7 also include one of the best benefits of mirrorless technology over DSLRs: 5-axis image stabilization.
-Their sensors are mounted on a frame that moves to counteract five kinds of camera shake: up and down, side to side, tilting up-and-down (AKA pitch), tilting side-to side (yaw), and rotating left or right (roll).
+The Z6 and Z7 also include one of the best benefits of mirrorless technology over DSLRs: five-axis image stabilization.
+Their sensors are mounted on a frame that moves to counteract five kinds of camera shake: up and down, side to side, tilting up and down (aka pitch), tilting side-to side (yaw), and rotating left or right (roll).
 (DLSRs are limited to using lenses that compensate for only the first two types of shake.)
-Available in many other mirrorless models, 5-axis image stabilization is helpful for taking photos at slow shutter speeds and fantastic for shooting handheld video.
-The Z 6 and Z 7, by the way, each shoot 4K/Ultra-HD video as well as slow-motion HD video.
+Available in many other mirrorless models, five-axis image stabilization is helpful for taking photos at slow shutter speeds and fantastic for shooting handheld video.
+The Z6 and Z7, by the way, each shoot 4K/Ultra-HD video as well as slow-motion HD video.

 Where’s Canon in all this?
 The photography giant started half-heartedly with a middling mirrorless camera, the M1, in 2012.
-But it gradually started taking the tech more seriously and now has several models in the M line, including some with 5-axis image stabilization.
-The company hasn’t yet put the full-frame sensors demanded by professionals in any mirrorless models—an omission it’s reportedly working to address.
+But it gradually started taking the tech more seriously and now has several models in the M line, including some with five-axis image stabilization.
+The company hasn’t yet put the full-frame sensors demanded by professionals in any mirrorless models–an omission it’s reportedly working to address.

 With the high-end camera market pretty stagnant, even a best-case scenario for Nikon’s new cameras will probably be to retain share rather than grow it, says Baker.
 DSLRs will continue to lose ground to mirrorless models, with the latter growing by a few percentage points every year.
 “I’m not willing to say that [DSLRs] are on their way out,” says Baker, at least in the next few years.
-Then he adds that there’s every chance something new and innovative could eventually do to mirrorless what mirrorless is doing to DSLRs: “In ten years, everything is on its way out.”
+Then he adds that there’s every chance something new and innovative could eventually do to mirrorless what mirrorless is doing to DSLRs: “In 10 years, everything is on its way out.”